 b) that ITU-T study groups are responsible for developing Recommendations on technical, operating and tariff questions on the basis of contributions submitted by the membership;

-c) that the effective coordination of standardization activities would assist in meeting the objectives of Resolutions 122 and 123 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;
+c) that the effective coordination of standardization activities would assist in meeting the objectives of Resolutions 122 (Rev. Guadalajara, 2010) and 123 (Rev. Busan, 2014) of the Plenipotentiary Conference;

 d) that operational coordination can be effected by means of joint coordination activities (JCAs), joint rapporteur group meetings, liaison statements between study groups and the study group chairmen's meetings organized by the Director of the Telecommunication Standardization Bureau;